-Tom: Now you went over some scriptures, but really in the New Testament, how does it characterize signs and wonders?
-Is that which these men are promoting as the basis for salvation or at least the instrument to bring salvation?
+Tom: Now you went over some scriptures, but really in the New Testament, how does it characterize signs and wonders—that which these men are promoting as the basis for salvation or at least the instrument to bring salvation?
 But how does it characterize signs and wonders?

 You remember when we wrote The Seduction of Christianity?

-Dave: And Oral Roberts, as a result and you can say to counter that book founded “Charismatic Bible Ministries”.
-And one of the pledges that they all made was not to correct one another.
+Dave: And Oral Roberts, as a result, and you can say to counter that book, founded “Charismatic Bible Ministries.”
+And one of the pledges that they all made was not to correct one another, okay?
 And to reinforce what they were believing and to try to refute what we wrote in The Seduction of Christianity.
-Do you remember their logo or their banner was “Unity and Faith through Signs and Wonders”?
+Do you remember their logo, or their banner, is “Unity and Faith through Signs and Wonders”?
 Or is it “Unity in Love”?
-I’d have to go back, but basically what they’re promoting is the basis of everything is signs and wonders.
+I’d have to go back, but basically what they’re promoting is [that] the basis of everything is signs and wonders.
 And the Bible foretells that, but it doesn’t say it’s going to be good.
-It would be part of the delusion preparing, as you said for the Antichrist, the man of signs and wonders.
+It will be part of the delusion, preparing, as you said, for the Antichrist, the man of signs and wonders.

 Dave: Yes, it’s the truth that sets us free.

-Dave: That’s what we need and that’s what doctrine provides.
-A foundation in a container for the truth.
-Well the truth is doctrine and the gospel is part of the doctrine of God, the gospel of God from Genesis to Revelation where God lays out who he is and his purpose for man and what he wants of us.
+Dave: That’s what we need, and that’s what doctrine provides: a foundation and a container for the truth.
+Well, the truth is doctrine, and the gospel is part of the doctrine of God, the gospel of God from Genesis to Revelation, where God lays out who He is and His purpose for man, and what He wants of us.

-I can never forget Benny Hinn on TBN, Paul and Jan Crouch laughing uproariously as he is telling them how he touched this man, or blew on him (I don’t remember which).
-The man fell over and his wig fell off, or got askew.
-So as he gets up he tries to straighten it out.
-So Benny touches him again and he falls down and the wig is a little worse off and Benny is laughing.
-They are all laughing as he says how he touched this man—how he made this man fall down five times just to see the wig fly off.
+I can never forget Benny Hinn on TBN.
+Paul and Jan Crouch laughing uproariously as he is telling them how he touched this man, or blew on him (I don’t remember which).
+The man fell over and his wig fell off, or got a bit askew.
+So as he gets up, he tries to straighten it out.
+So Benny touches him again, and he falls down, and the wig is a little worse off.
+And Benny is laughing, they are all laughing, as he says how he touched this man—how he made this man fall down five times just to see the wig fly off.
 That is not the power of God.
 God does not do that.
 That is not the Holy Spirit.
 Then you are going to have to ask yourself what power was this?
 And Benny Hinn tells how when he saw Katherine Kuhlman, he said, “I’ve got to have that power.”
 If you’re seeking power, you’re not going to meet the true God.
 But someone else will give you power to lead you astray.